ESC

 Cabinet appointed by the president

-President Filipe Jacinto NYUSI (since 15 January 2015)
+President Daniel Francisco CHAPO (since 15 January 2025)

-president elected directly by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for 2 consecutive terms); election last held on 15 October 2019 (next to be held on 9 October 2024); prime minister appointed by the president
+president elected directly by absolute-majority popular vote in 2 rounds, if needed, for a 5-year term (eligible for 2 consecutive terms); prime minister appointed by the president

 note